 At the beginning of the pandemic shutdown, we witnessed the government quickly try to assess and piece together plans to relieve small business owners.
 One of these measures was the Paycheck Protection Program (PPP).
 This aid was in the form of a government loan, rather than a grant, and could be used by business owners to pay their employee paychecks, business rent, interest, and utilities.

-The funds that businesses received from the RRP were equivalent to their pandemic-related revenue loss, and these funds will be available for use until March 2023.
-The following are permissible uses for RRP funds:
+The funds that businesses received from the RRF were equivalent to their pandemic-related revenue loss, and these funds will be available for use until March 2023.
+The following are permissible uses for RRF:

 - Rent and utilities